aidenchia/dapp/README.md

 * npm automatically looks for package.json in root to download dependencies specified
 * package-lock.json is automatically generated file that describes the exact node_modules tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.
 * ESLint statically analyzes your JS code to quickly find problems
+* Babel is a JS compiler that is used to convert ECMAScript 2015+ code for backwards compatibility

 #### Miscellaneous
 * if you push files to git repo and then include them in gitignore, git status will still show changes made to them as gitignore only works for untracked files